The most affordable and flexible video transfer service in the UK.

 £12.50 per hour for VHSC tapes

 The cost is per hour of useful material, blank tapes and blank sections don't count, plus return post.
-If there are a lot of very short tapes then a minimum charge of £3.50 per tape may apply.
+If there are a lot of very short tapes then a minimum charge of around £4 per tape may apply.
 Less than around 10 hours is 50% more per hour, a single tape usually being £15 minimum.
 Normally I provide DV-AVI video files which consume 13GB per hour, so a few hours may go onto a USB stick but a lot of tapes require a small USB hard drive.
-I can provide suggestions for a suitable drive, just ask.
-I keep some high quality USB sticks in stock at competive prices, avoid buying cheap eBay USB sticks which are all fakes.
+We also stock high quality USB sticks and portable hard disks in stock at competitive prices, avoid buying cheap eBay USB sticks which are all fakes.

 it's a personal and helpful service with the highest possible quality and

-quality and attention to detail as standard.
-I'm happy to help
+attention to detail as standard.
+I'm happy to help when you don't

 |Click to read more about...|